 How do toll-free numbers for Canada work?

 For the person making the call, a Canadian toll-free number offers the same experience as their regular phone number.
-You simply dial to get connected with customer service or another department.
+You simply dial in to get connected with customer service or another department.
 The main difference between dialing a Canadian toll-free number and a regular number is long-distance calls are free, even when placed from a landline.

 If your team is a startup, SMB, or large enterprise, how your Canadian toll-free number works depends on your phone service.
 In case you decide to go with a VoIP phone system, double-check that your service provider allows you to receive toll-free calls for free.
 With OpenPhone, you don’t pay extra.
 However, some toll-free number service providers charge extra for this, so it’s crucial to read the fine print before choosing a toll-free service.